 Physical Wellbeing Articles

-Migraine headaches can be extremely debilitating, especially for a family member who is in charge of someone else's care.
+Migraine headaches can be debilitating and inconvenient, especially for those who are providing care for aging loved ones.
 Knowing what causes migraines and the specific triggers to avoid can help caregivers dodge these painful attacks.

 Millions of people are affected by pain, tingling and numbness of the hand and wrist due to carpal tunnel syndrome.
 Although surgery for this syndrome is quite common, it may not always be necessary.